pyglet/pyglet/doc/programming_guide/media.rst

 * WAV
 * WMA

-Some of the supported video formats are:
+Some of the video formats it supports include:

 * AVI
 * DivX